int-brain-lab/ibllib/docs_gh_pages/README.md

 ## Making documentation
 Once you have made your changes to the documentation, the documentation can be built using the following command.
-This executes all .ipynb notebooks included in the documentation and uses nb-sphinx and sphinx to then generate the built html version of the files.
+This executes all .ipynb notebooks included in the documentation and uses nb-sphinx and sphinx to then generate the built html version of the files. (make sure you install the additional packages required specified in requirements-docs.txt)

 ```python
 cd ./docs-gh-pages